 My friend and I were welcomed by the lovely staff and provided with a glass of Prosecco, while we waited for our room.
 We were a little early, but fortunately staff moved some of the rooms around so we could check in earlier than normal.

 We were told the hotel had only been open for three weeks and while the newness shows, it still felt quite warm.
 The 57 room hotel is housed within a beautifully restored Edwardian building and spread over six floors.
-The rooms range from from Standard Double through to Deluxe and features bespoke furniture, designed and hand-made locally in west London, along with luxurious fabrics made from natural fibres woven on the Isle of Bute, Scotland and special edition Paul Smith Anglepoise lamps.
+The rooms range from from Standard Double through to Junior Suite and features bespoke furniture, designed and hand-made locally in west London, along with luxurious fabrics made from natural fibres woven on the Isle of Bute, Scotland and special edition Paul Smith Anglepoise lamps.

 It was really beautiful in the room and throughly enjoyed posing in our soft plush robes.
 But we couldn’t spend all evening relaxing in our room, it was time to explore what Covent Garden has to offer.